gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_laws_07.md

 - that role boundaries can remain intact under bounded contamination pressure
 - that spread-oriented perturbation can remain contained across roles
 - that supervisory pressure can remain bounded without flattening lower-layer distinctions
+- that classification pressure can remain bounded without false regime assignment
+- that incomplete-state pressure can remain bounded without false continuity or compensatory reconstruction

 ---